Resilient Control of Dynamic Flow Networks Subject to Stochastic Cyber-Physical Disruptions: Dynamic flow network with cyber-physical disruptions

-which indicates the maximum available sending flow.
-We also define the \emph{critical density} $x_k^c$ as the smallest $x_k$ such that the sending flow attains the capacity value.
-Practically, a link is typically considered as ``congested'' when the density exceeds the critical density.
+Practically, the capacity $Q_e$ indicates an upper bound of sustainable outflow from link $e$, and the critical density $x_e^c$ denotes an threshold where the capacity flow $Q_e$ can be maintained with a relatively high speed $Q_e/x_e^c$.
+Link $e$ is considered as ``congested'' when its density $x_e$ exceeds the critical value $x_e^c$.